-The board completed an Occupational Analysis of the Cosmetology profession in October 2017.
-Currently, the board is conducting an Occupational Analysis of the Barbering profession which is scheduled for completion by June 2019.
-Part of the board's strategic plan is to complete occupational analysis on the following professions along with the projected completion dates:
+The Board completed an occupational analysis of the cosmetology profession in October 2017.
+Currently, the Board is conducting an occupational analysis of the barbering profession which is scheduled for completion by June 2019.
+Part of the Board's strategic plan is to complete occupational analyses on the following professions along with the projected completion dates:

-Electrology: June 2020 Esthetics (Skin Care): June 2021 Manicuring (Nail Care): June 2022
+Electrology: June 2020

+Esthetics (Skin Care): June 2021 Manicuring (Nail Care): June 2022

-The board continues to monitor trends within the industry and workforce development.
-This is being accomplished by utilizing an internal tracking system that organizes and stores the trend information.
+The Board continues to monitor trends within the industry and workforce development.
+This is being accomplished by utilizing an internal tracking system that organizes and stores trend information.
 In 2018, a standing agenda item was added to all Enforcement and Inspections Committee agendas for the discussion of these trends.
-Recommendations from that committee are heard by the full board at regularly scheduled board meetings.
+Recommendations from the committee are heard by the full Board at regularly scheduled board meetings.

-The board convenes biannual meetings of the Health and Safety Advisory committee (once in Northern California and once in Southern California).
-The purpose of these meetings is for members to advise the board on industry related health and safety issues, workers' rights issues and domestic violence/sexual abuse concerns facing the industry.
-Many times, industry participants will advise the board on job related issues affecting board-licensed establishments and licensees.
-The board uses this valuable information when considering educational materials, web site postings and proposed regulatory language.
+The Board convenes biannual meetings of the Health and Safety Advisory committee (once in Northern California and once in Southern California).
+The purpose of these meetings is for members to advise the Board on industry related health and safety issues, workers' rights issues and domestic violence/sexual abuse concerns facing the industry.
+Many times, industry participants will advise the Board on job related issues affecting board-licensed establishments and licensees.
+The Board uses this valuable information when considering educational materials, web site postings and proposed regulatory language.